motaharinia/springboot-microservice-grpc-eureka/clientside/reactjs-graphqlapollo/README.md

 ## Business Page and Functionalites

 #### AdminUserList Page
-* View Admin List.
+* View admin list.
-* Select Rows.
+* Select rows.
-* Table Buttons.
+* Table buttons.

 #### AdminUserCreate Page
-* Avoid Duplicate Username.
+* Avoid duplicate username.
-* Upload and Delete Files with the Uploader.
+* Upload and delete files with the uploader.
-* Form Confirmation and Cancel Buttons.
+* Form confirmation and cancel buttons.

 #### AdminUserUpdate Page
-* Upload and Delete Files with the Uploader.
+* Upload and delete files with the uploader.
-* Form Confirmation and Cancel Buttons.
+* Form confirmation and cancel buttons.

 #### AdminUserDelete Page
-* View Admin Information on the Form
+* View admin information on the form
-* Form Confirmation and Cancel Buttons.
+* Form confirmation and cancel buttons.

 #### AdminUserView Page
 * View admin information on the form